Bin-Cao/TCLRmodel/README.md

 Output:
 data classification structure tree in pdf format（Result of TCLR.pdf)
 ## About
-Created and maintained by Bin Cao.
-Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.
+Proposed by Tong-yi Zhang and Bin Cao et al., and maintained by Bin Cao.
+Please feel free to open issues in the Github or contact Bin Cao
+(bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.